strategineer/personal-website/content/blog/2025-01-23/index.md

 ---
-title: "Post Mortem of our campaign using the Maze of the Blue Medusa megadungeon, the Shadowdark system and Foundry VTT"
+title: "Maze of the Blue Medusa roleplaying campaign: How'd it go?"
 date: 2025-01-23
 blog/tags:
   - tabletop